 If the decision of the change control board is to approve a change.
 This must be communicated to the stakeholders.
 Because, the previous plan, scope, and targets have a change.
 So the stakeholders must be notified about this change.

 Project monitoring and controlling step #9: Manage configuration

 The configuration of a project describes the meaningful and properly working combination of different modules or parts.
 In order to ensure healthy project progression, the configuration is managed.

-Project monitoring and controlling step #11: Gain acceptance from customer
+Project monitoring and controlling step #11: Gain acceptance from the customer

 Project monitoring and controlling step #12: Perform quality control

 Quality control activities check the quality attributes of the delivered outputs.
 For instance, the product of a project might meet the budget and schedule targets.
 But the quality requirements might not meet the customers’ expectations.
-In this case, the project will be considered as failed as well.
-Therefore, performing a quality control is important.
+In this case, the project will be considered a failure as well.
+Therefore, performing quality control is important.